Deploying Apps

 # system library dependency for the euler app

-RUN apt-get update && apt-get install -y \
+RUN apt-get update && apt-get install --no-install-recommends -y \

-libmpfr-dev
+libmpfr-dev \

 # basic shiny functionality

-RUN R -e "install.packages(c('shiny', 'rmarkdown'), repos='https://cloud.r-project.org/')"
+RUN R -q -e "options(warn=2); install.packages(c('shiny'))"

 # install dependencies of the euler app

-RUN R -e "install.packages('Rmpfr', repos='https://cloud.r-project.org/')"
+RUN R -q -e "options(warn=2); install.packages('Rmpfr')"

-COPY euler /root/euler
+COPY euler /app

 EXPOSE 3838

-CMD ["R", "-e", "shiny::runApp('/root/euler')"]
+CMD ["R", "-q", "-e", "shiny::runApp('/app')"]

 Let’s walk through this Dockerfile step by step:

-• for your applications additional system libraries may be required and can be installed in this way.
+• Next, a number of additional system packages are installed from the Ubuntu repository using apt-get install.
+The ones listed are of general use, but for your application additional system libraries may be required and can be installed in this way.
 For clarity we have included the installation of an extra system library in a separate block: the R package Rmpfr requires the system library libmpfr-dev to be available

-• The next step is to install any dependencies your specific application may have - in this case the Rmpfr package for multiple-precision computing.
+• The next step is to install any R dependencies your specific application may have - in this case the Rmpfr package for multiple-precision computing.

-• EXPOSE 3838 instructs Docker to expose port 3838 to the outside world (otherwise it will not be possible to connect to the Shiny application)
+• EXPOSE 3838 instructs Docker to expose port 3838 to the outside world

-• the CMD statement, finally, instructs how to launch the Shiny app when the container is started.
+• The CMD statement, finally, instructs how to launch the Shiny app when the container is started.

-sudo docker build -t openanalytics/shinyproxy-template .
+sudo docker build -t shinyproxy-shiny-demo-minimal .

 Configure ShinyProxy